*Configure a Pod to Use a PersistentVolume for Storage

 View information about the PersistentVolume:

-.
+The output shows that the PersistentVolume has a STATUS of Available.
 This means it has not yet been bound to a PersistentVolumeClaim.

 The next step is to create a PersistentVolumeClaim.
 Pods use PersistentVolumeClaims to request physical storage.
 In this exercise, you create a PersistentVolumeClaim that requests a volume of at least three gibibytes that can provide read-write access for at least one Node.